mastercodeon314/KsDumper-11/README.md

 Due to the nature of how KDU works to map the kernel driver, it is unknown if the system you run this on will have a exploitable driver according to kdu providers.
 If you try to boot KsDumper 11 and it fails to start the driver, trying again as administrator.
-If it still fails, run the included ManualLoad.bat in the driver folder and post the results as an issue.
+If it still fails, run the included ManualLoader.bat in the driver folder and post the results as an issue.
 I will be working on making a selector that will get the correct provider for your system, or detect if none are available.

 This project has been made available for informational and educational purposes only.